 A Credit Builder Account combines a forced savings program with controlled environment for building credit.

 When you open a Credit Builder Account, Austin Capital Bank opens a Certificate of Deposit in your name.
 They deposit $550, $1100, or $2200 into the CD that you opened.
 At the same time, you take out a loan for the amount in the CD.
 Even though the CD is in your name, you cannot touch the money inside until you pay off the loan.

-For 12 months you pay level payments to the bank.
-Self Lender reports each of the payments to all three major credit reporting bureaus which allows you to build your credit score.
+For a full year, you pay level payments to the bank.
+They report each of the payments to credit reporting bureaus, which allows you to build your credit score.

 At the end of your 12 month term, the CD matures and you get the money.
 If you fail to make a payment, the loan will go into collections.
 Self Lender offers a real loan product which means you have to make the payments.

 People with poor credit (especially bankruptcy) know how hard it is to rebuild credit.
 If you’ve got poor credit, a Credit Builder Account may be among your only credit options.
 As long as you haven’t perpetrated credit fraud, you’ll be able to open a Credit Builder Account.
 This makes it a great option for people with bad credit.